JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity.md

 ## Alternative Fetch URLs
 {product="tc"}

-If you have a self-updating Git repository proxy that is significantly closer than the original Git repository for certain agents, you set up these agents to download sources from this mirror instead.
-To do so, add the `teamcity.git.fetchUrlMapping.<name>=<original URL> => <proxy URL>` setting to the agent configuration file.
-The redirection rules can use wildcards to provide an alternative fetch URL for multiple projects.
+In TeamCity 2024.03, build agents can now fetch sources from a pre-configured repository proxy that mirrors your original Git repository.
+This capability is especially valuable for large distributed systems, mitigating connectivity issues for agents distant from the primary repository.

+Fetch URL mapping rules, defined in agent configuration files, offer granular control over the checkout process per agent.
+Additionally, wildcard and partial URL support in redirection rules enables the creation of universal, project-agnostic mapping patterns.

 Learn more: [Git VCS Root | General Settings](git.md#General+Settings).